Solonarv/divinations/README.md

 A Minecraft mod, currently in very early development.

-Flows of magical energy crisscross across the world, forming a Great Web that connects everything.
+Above the clouds, light streams across the world.
+The streams meet and connect, forming nodes and faces (always triangular).

 Implemented features: